shashishailaj/mesos-scala-client/README.md

 The client also supports talking to a mesos master setup in HA mode.
-So you can pass a Zookeeper path and the client will automatically route requests to the current mesos master in the event of master failover.
+So you can pass a Zookeeper path and the client will automatically route requests to the current mesos master in the event of a master failover.

 ## Configuration